Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 ### Read and preprocess unstructured documents

-For this example, we want to load Cortex Search with documentation from Github about a popular open-source library, Streamlit.
+For this example, we want to load Cortex Search with documentation from GitHub about a popular open-source library, Streamlit.
 To do so, we'll use a GitHub data loader available from LlamaHub.

 Here we'll also expend some effort to clean up the text so we can get better search results.